-Thanksgiving is around the corner, so we’ve compiled a list of cooking utensils that will help make the classic Thanksgiving dishes even easier to make, so you can spend more time being thankful for the things you love, and less time worrying about the consistency of your gravy (thankfully).
+Thanksgiving is around the corner, so we’ve compiled a list of cooking utensils that will help make the classic Thanksgiving dishes even easier to cook up, so you can spend more time being thankful for the things you love, and less time worrying about the consistency of your gravy (thankfully).

 Find out the best way to brine and roast your bird, plus the best tips for carving it.
 Want to try something new this year (that will get your turkey cooked in half the time)?
 Learn how to spatchcock your turkey.
 However you cook it, these tools will help you get it done right, and if you’re cooking a Thanksgiving turkey for the first time we recommend a few additional tools to help.

-Poultry Lifter: This convenient gadget lets you move your turkey from its cooking pan to a more center-of-the-table worthy platter with ease.
+Poultry Lifter: Move your turkey from its cooking pan to a more center-of-the-table worthy platter with ease.
 It lifts from under the breastbone so it doesn’t pierce the bird, keeping it picture perfect for your Thanksgiving table.

 Angled Baster with Cleaning Brush: Because making your turkey tender and juicy is all about the baste.
 The length of this baster ensures you don’t have to get too close to the heat.